 When you arrive, please check in at the front desk in the Knowledge Market, located on the first floor of the Mary Idema Pew Library directly across from the service desk.
 Another identifier would be to look for the colored vests.
 The yellow vest indicates a Receptionist who will help you check in and answer any of your questions or concerns.
 However, anyone in a green, black, or red Knowledge Market vest should be fully capable of answering any of your questions!

 You will be asked to check in for your consultation on the computer, using your Blackboard username and password.

 Next, you will be introduced to your consultant.

 You will then sit down at one of our reserved tables for your 30 or 60 minute consultation.

-At the end of the consultation you will fill out session notes and be asked to take a short survey about your experience.
+At the end of the consultation, you will fill out session notes and be asked to take a short, anonymous survey about your experience.

-Consultants in the Knowledge Market can help with researching, writing, analyzing data for, and presenting your class projects.
+Consultants in the Knowledge Market can help with researching, writing, analyzing data, and presenting your class projects.
 We have consultants from the Writing Center, the Speech Lab, the Data Inquiry Lab, and the Library all working together to provide opportunities for students to learn, practice, and get feedback on projects and assignments.
-You can meet with one or more of the services.